danskernesdigitalebibliotek/dpl-react/README.md

 }
 ```

-3. Import the atom's styles into the component stylesheet.
+3. Import the atom's styles into the component stylesheet

 `./src/components/components.scss`